Queering Atrocity Prevention Coordinator

 Kate is an experienced analyst and strategist driving a prevention-first approach to foreign policy and the cycle of crises.
 She is a regular commentator on domestic and international issues relating to identity-based violence in the press and continues to publish academic writing.
 Her book, Architectures of Violence: The Command Structures of Modern Mass Atrocities, was published in 2020 by Hurst and Oxford University Press.

 Before founding PA, Kate worked in political strategy and research across a number of roles in the third sector, academia, the UK parliament, and as a private consultant.
 Between 2012-2018 she lectured on subjects relating to the histories of rights and violence at the University of East Anglia.
 She was a founding Editor of Refugee History, where she helped develop the concept and online platform.
 She received her PhD in 2015 from the University of East Anglia on devolved structures of modern mass atrocities and has an MPhil in Russian and East European Studies from the University of Oxford.
 Kate was made inaugural Chair of Policy at the European Centre of the Responsibility to Protect in 2018 where she works with the executive team to identify strategies for academic impact and is an occasional guest lecturer.
-She is also an Honorary Research Fellow at the University of East Anglia.
+She serves on the Board of Trustees of Holocaust Memorial Day Trust and is an Honorary Research Fellow at the University of East Anglia.

 “At the heart of Protection Approaches’ work is the pursuit of a more just, equitable and inclusive world.
 This means that we are part of a vast global movement for change that connects us to our local communities here in the UK and also to allies on the other side of the world – all of us making different contributions that help to push against division, greed and violence.
 I truly believe that we can achieve more together than we can alone and that through empathy and collaboration we can transform ourselves as well as the forces of oppression we exist to dismantle.
 I can think of no greater privilege than the work I am lucky enough to do, creating connections across our movement, helping to open access to power, and learning all of the time from others how to do that better.”